Random Thoughts Lead Somewhere…Sometimes

 Mental strongholds have the same effect as wireless fences in our lives.
 They’re unseen agreements we’ve made with a lying spirit about specific situations.
 Here’s an example: you’ve had this desire to play guitar, paint, take up photography, go on a missions trip, start your own business, try out for the worship team, change careers…whatever.
 But to this point, you’ve taken no action toward these goals, in fact, they’re not even goals…they’re just desires unfulfilled.
 So why haven’t you pursued them?
 Not enough time; not enough talent; not smart enough, etc. etc.

 The reasons you give may be valid…or, they may be agreements you’ve made over the years, creating wireless fences, pinning you in and keeping your territory of influence small.

 I use the term “diamonds-in-the-rough” often when referring to some of my probation clients.
 Diamonds must be mined…they’re not just sitting on top of the ground all sparkling and clean.
 Same goes with the talent placed within us.
 We never start out as a finished product, but instead, we’re always a work-in-progress.

 Pursuing greatness will require us to get dirty, do some earth-moving…work for something we may not quite see in the moment.
 Mining the talents God placed in us must be seen through God’s eyes, not our own.
-If we rely on our own self-assessment, we’ll probably miss the diamonds within.
+If we rely on our own self-assessment, we’ll probably miss the diamonds within…or what we do see is so much smaller than what He sees.
 But be careful to listen, because you may hear God’s opinion coming to you from the strangest places…or worse yet, you may hear it from all-too-familiar places and discredit it.
 My parents use to compliment me about things and I would always dismiss their opinions by saying, “that’s my parents…they’re suppose to think that way.”